Manage Remote Access

 A certification authority is required on the server if you do not want to use self-signed certificates for IP-HTTPS or the network location server, or if you want to use client certificates for client IPsec authentication.

-- A client computer must be running Windows 8 or Windows 7.
+- A client computer must be running Windows 10 or Windows 8 or Windows 7.

 Infrastructure and management server requirements